ComputerVisionUniandes/IBIO4680/06-Segmentation/Answers/README.md

 Gabriel Andrés Espinosa Barrios

-The link of the Answers files, folders and results are in : https://github.com/ComputerVisionUniandes/IBIO4680/tree/master/06-Segmentation/Answers
+# # The link of the Answers files, folders and results are in : https://github.com/ComputerVisionUniandes/IBIO4680/tree/master/06-Segmentation/Answers

+# # We develope a special K-Means foulder for the results.